 Activities of our members

-FEBA members are daily committed to prevent food waste and reduce food insecurity.
+FEBA Members are daily committed to prevent food waste and reduce food insecurity.

 They recover safe and edible surplus food from food business operators and transport, sort, store, and redistribute it to a network of affiliated and qualified charitable organisations including charities, social restaurants, soup kitchens, shelters, etc.